ragokan/RavenBlog/README.md

 # raven
-### Raven is React for Frontend and Express/MongoDB for backend.
+### Raven is a blog that uses React for Frontend and Express/MongoDB for backend.
 #### You can check it online : https://ravenblog.herokuapp.com/